GabrielPJL12/Architecture/decisions/offline-mode.md

 ## Decision Drivers

-- The retail company wants the app to support offline mode.
+- The retail company wants the app to support offline mode, allowing customers to browse products and view their order history even when they are not connected to the internet.
+The app should sync data with the server once an internet connection is available.

 ## Considered Options